uber-archive/focuson/README.md

 It uses dataflow analysis to model security flaws like xss, sqli, ssrf as instances of a source (user input) flowing to a sink (dangerous function).

-Focusin is best thought of as a dataflow framework for python upon which rules can be written.
-While you can run focusin directly you should expect to write custom rules for your codebase to find the types of security flaws you would expect to lurk within.
+Focuson is best thought of as a dataflow framework for python upon which rules can be written.
+While you can run focuson directly you should expect to write custom rules for your codebase to find the types of security flaws you would expect to lurk within.